Stonelinks/stonelinks.github.io/pages/posts/2014-07-31-butt-soup/index.md

 ## Heroku

 Last but not least is [Heroku](https://www.heroku.com/).
 Heroku is a PaaS (platform as a service) implementation.
 Companies like Amazon and Rackspace provide customers raw (virtual) servers for them to run their applications on.
-A PaaS goes even further by providing a platform for customers to run your applications on.
+A PaaS takes this concept further by providing a platform for customers to run their applications.
 You don't have to think about operating systems, security updates, creating / provisioning VM images, deployment, configuring databases, web servers, proxies, load balancers, etc. You just write code and push it, and in minutes it is running in the cloud with no work from you.
 It is a dream for most developers.

 I'd say Heroku and [Google App Engine](https://cloud.google.com/products/app-engine/) are the two best PaaS implementations out there, but both cost money.
 I've been keeping an eye on open source PaaS alternatives, most notably [flynn](https://flynn.io/).
 It isn't quite ready for prime time as of this writing though.